 The objectives of the Diversity Policy and its updates are described in the section on the Board of Directors, to which reference should be made.
 With regard to implementation of the Diversity Policy, in preparation for the General Meeting to appoint the Board of Statutory Auditors, the Board of Directors drafts a specific report setting out suggestions for Shareholders entitled to present lists which cover, inter alia, the composition of the lists, consistently with the Policy.
 The report recommends that Shareholders consider candidates from different age groups.
-At least two fifths of Statutory Auditors should belong to the gender with fewer representatives; therefore, with the exception of lists presenting fewer than three candidates, the lists must contain a number of candidate setting out comprehensive information on their professional characteristics and expertise.
-The Diversity Policy envisages that, at board level, the Board of Statutory Auditors has adequate experience and knowledge at least of the market on which General operates, its strategy and business model, its governance system, accounting, financial and actuarial analysis and legislation.
+At least two fifths of Statutory Auditors should belong to the gender with fewer representatives; therefore, with the exception of lists presenting fewer than three candidates, the lists must contain a number of candidates to ensure an adequate gender balance.
+Shareholders are asked to file, together with the lists, the curriculum vitae of each candidate setting out comprehensive information on their professional characteristics and expertise.
+The Diversity Policy envisages that, at board level, the Board of Statutory Auditors has adequate experience and knowledge at least of the market on which Generali operates, its strategy and business model, its governance system, accounting, financial and actuarial analysis and legislation.